Latest List of Famous Failed Australian Startups and Businesses 2022

 The local system favors automation, and Alvey’s business model did not allow such a manufacturing switch.

-David Fairfull and Johnson Lin launched Metigy in 2015 to help small businesses deal with one of the biggest reasons for early failures: their marketing game!
+In 2015, David Fairfull and Johnson Lin launched the Metigy to help small businesses deal with one of the biggest reasons for early failures: their marketing game!

 The idea of an AI-powered marketing strategy company soon struck the right cords with the industry and the investors.